ashrf288/aws_docker/README.md

 ## important note

-if you stop your instance and start it again the public ip address will change
++ if you stop your instance and start it again the public ip address will change

++ you can upload the repo directly from your local machine to the instance by using `scp` command

+        `scp -i <KEY PAIR NAME> -r <REPO NAME> <USER NAME>@<PUBLIC IP>:<PATH TO THE REPO>`

+example:

+`scp -i ec2_deployer.pem -r redux-demo ubuntu@ec2-54-166-28-0.compute-1.amazonaws.com:~/home/ubuntu`

+this will upload a file called `redux-demo` to the home directory of the user `ubuntu` on the instance